cake-tech/cakewallet-guides/docs/advanced-features/authentication.md

 ## Enabling Cake 2FA

+{: .note}
+Cake 2FA's TOTP implementation requires a [compatible authenticator](/docs/advanced-features/authentication/#what-totp-applications-do-you-recommend)  with support for [SHA-512](/docs/advanced-features/authentication/#why-are-you-using-sha512-my-app-doesnt-support-sha512).

 To set up Cake 2FA, click on the upper right hamburger menu, then `Security and backup`, then `Set up Cake 2FA`.

 You will see a series of warnings.
 After understanding the limitations, click `Set up TOTP`.

-You will be presented with a QR code and a TOTP Secret Code.
-We recommend scanning the QR code with an open-source TOTP application on another device, but you can click to copy the code as well.
+You will be presented with a QR code, a TOTP Secret Code, and a TOTP Auth URI.
+We recommend scanning the QR code with an open-source TOTP application on another device, but you can click to copy the code or URI as well.
 When added to your desired TOTP app, click `Continue`.

 You will be prompted to provide the 8-digit TOTP code.
 Type in the current code, then click `Continue`.